Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Water movement through a semipermeable membrane

 Answer is A: Facilitated refers to the role of the protein carriers.
-The other choices refer to diffusion, active transport and osmosis, respectively.
+The other choices refer to diffusion, active transport and osmosis, respectively. - What do fibroblasts, chondroblasts, osteoblasts and hemocytoblasts have in common?

 A. They are all types of white blood cell.